epfl-lara/stainless/core/src/sphinx/purescala.rst

   def test(a: List[Int]) = a.contains(42)

 It is possible to define abstract methods in abstract classes and implement them in case classes.
-It is also possible to override methods.
+Multiple layers of inheritance are allowed, as is the ability to override concrete methods.

 .. code-block:: scala